18XX: Play by email and Online

 Another open source project which supports a large number of 18xx titles is BOARD18.

 BOARD18 was designed for use in play by email games and is not recommended for live play.

+Publishers

+Following Tresham's initial design, many different designers and publishers have made games using the same basic mechanics and theming.
+Today, many different publishers offer 18XX games.
+Some of the most notable include: